Tim-Grube/kummerkasten/README.md

 </div>

+>[!CAUTION]
+>Due to a lack of resources (servers for testing and humans for coding) this project is kind of paused.
+I will try to get back during late August, where the roadmap will include building a more robust testing foundation and focusing more on usability rather than aesthetics.

 ## Quick Start
 A quickstart guide can be found in our [wiki](https://github.com/FachschaftMathPhysInfo/kummerkasten/wiki).
 You can also find a more detailed explanation of the configuration options there.
 We will shortly add guides for users and admins on how the software itself works - although we feel it its fairly intuitive.